rohankapoorcom/zm-py/README.md

 ## Acknowledgments

-Not to be confused with ZoneMinder's Pythonic ZoneMinder wrapper [pyzm](https://github.com/ZoneMinder/pyzm), this zm-py project (with a hyphen) is tailored for the [Home Assistant ZoneMinder Integration](https://www.home-assistant.io/integrations/zoneminder/)
+Not to be confused with ZoneMinder's Pythonic wrapper [pyzm](https://github.com/ZoneMinder/pyzm), this zm-py project (with a hyphen) is tailored for the [Home Assistant ZoneMinder Integration](https://www.home-assistant.io/integrations/zoneminder/)

 zm-py is based on code that was originally part of [Home Assistant](https://www.home-assistant.io).